Landau0323/Curriculum-Vitae/PHYSICS.md

+**This page is on my research acticity in theoretical physics.**
+You can go back to my [CV](https://landau0323.github.io/Curriculum-Vitae/) if you want.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**